RSS

 Enclosed are Decks and Patios

-Most outside improvements don’t fare well from a profit standpoint, but here’s a great way to increase the overall square footage of your home and its value.
+Most exterior improvements don’t deliver strong returns, but here’s a great way to increase your home's overall square footage and value.
 Consider installing a deck or enclosed patio.

-This not only increases the aesthetics of your home but also its usability.
+This not only enhances your home's aesthetics but also its usability.

 Adding an Extra Bathroom

-According to Remodelling Magazine, adding an extra bathroom will pay for itself in most cases.
+According to Remodelling Magazine, adding an extra bathroom will typically pay for itself.
 The average cost of a bathroom addition is approximately $26,000, including all the trimmings – a marble vanity top, sink, ceramic bathtub and commode, and a custom tiled shower.

-Here’s another profit-pointer: a second bath will add more value to a home than a third bath.
+Here’s another profit pointer: a second bath adds more value to a home than a third bath.
 When adding baths, consider using skylights, windows, and other methods to bring in natural light.

 Replacing Windows and Doors

 Even replacing windows and doors with energy-efficient models is generally a bad idea.
-Investments in windows and doors will return only about 36% to 53% of their cost, while $1,280 worth of caulking and insulation can yield over 71%.
+Investments in windows and doors typically return only 36% to 53% of their cost, while $1,280 in caulking and insulation can yield over 71%.

 However, if your windows are old and leaking, you should replace them.
 Consider using standard-size windows rather than custom-cut models.
-The savings in your utility bill might pay for them alone.
+The savings on your utility bill might cover them alone.
 The minute you get into customizing windows with fancy shapes, bays and bows you can’t see from the street, you’re throwing your money down the drain.

 Swimming Pools

-Swimming pools have different value levels depending on the part of the country in which they’re located.
-The warmer climates tend to place more value on pools simply because of the number of days they can be used throughout the year.
+Swimming pools have different value levels depending on the region where they’re located.
+Warmer climates tend to prioritize pools because they can be used more days per year.

 However, in either case, there is generally little resale value.
 Pools turn off more buyers than they attract because they require expensive, time-consuming upkeep.
 Running a close second is the fear of liability from having a pool.
-Pool accidents can quickly lead to a court case as the subject of a negligence lawsuit.
+Pool accidents can quickly lead to a negligence lawsuit.

 The verdict?
 Be very careful before you go spending money on a new pool.